Horizon-Simulations/HS-flybywire/README.md

 ./scripts/dev-env/run.sh ./scripts/build_a321hs.sh
 ```

 ### 4. The package is now ready to use.
-Copy the folder "build_a32x/out/lvfr-horizonsim-airbus-axx" to your CommunityPackage folder in MSFS.
+Copy the folder "build_a32x/out/lvfr-horizonsim-airbus-axx" to your Community Folder in MSFS.

-### (Optional) If you want to use the MSFS Dev Tools you can run the following command (after build completed) to copy the files to the PackageSources.
+### (Optional) If you want to use the MSFS Dev Tools, you can run the following command (after the build is completed) to copy the files to the PackageSources.

 For powershell:
 ```shell